JavenCao/Thala_Rescue_workflow/README.md

 This workflow describes how to rescue the Bam files for thalassaemia mutation detecion on clusters managed by PBS.

+If you start with large files such as whole genome sequencing BAM, you are suggested to only extract hemoglobin regions from the BAM by running the following commands:

+      samtools view -h -L Thalassaemia_hg19_genome.bed -b -o output.bam input.bam

 ## Pre-request:

 * Bam files in each sample folders, and the folder structure is illustrated [here](https://github.com/JavenCao/Easy_WES_By_PBS)(Step7)